 Create a TXT Record for Federation

-Microsoft Exchange Server 2010 uses Federation for federated sharing.
+Microsoft Exchange Server 2010 uses Federation for federated delegation.
 Federation requires a federation trust with the Microsoft Federation Gateway.
-After you create the trust, you must configure the federated organization identifier with the accepted domains you want to federate.
-For more information about the Microsoft Federation Gateway, see Microsoft Federation Gateway.
+After you create the trust, you must configure the federated organization identifier with any accepted domains you want to federate.

 To provide proof of ownership of the registered Internet domain, you must create a text (TXT) record in the Domain Name System (DNS) zone of each accepted domain you want to federate.
-The TXT record contains the application identifier (AppID) generated by the Microsoft Federation Gateway, and provided as output when you create the federation trust.
+The TXT record contains the federated domain proof encryption string generated when you run the Get-FederatedDomainProof cmdlet for each domain.

 You can create a TXT record by using DNS Manager on a server running Windows Server 2008 that has the DNS server role installed.
 Your organization may use DNS server software from another vendor or use a service provider to host the DNS zone for the domain.
-Many Internet domain registrars host DNS zones for customers.
-Most service providers offer Web-based management tools to allow customers to manage DNS records for their domains.
+Many Internet domain registrars host DNS zones for customers and most service providers offer Web-based management tools so that customers can manage DNS records for their domains.
 To learn more about the DNS server role, see DNS Server Role.

 Looking for other management tasks related to Federation?
 Check out Managing Federation.

 A federation trust has been created between your Exchange 2010 organization and the Microsoft Federation Gateway.
 For details, see Create a Federation Trust.

 Your Exchange organization uses one or more Internet domains registered with a domain registrar.

 The domains have a DNS zone accessible from the Internet.